hieronx/deepmorpheus/README.md

 Morphological tagger for Ancient Greek and Latin using deep learning.

 ## Installation
-Make sure you are running Python 3.6 or higher.
+Make sure you are running Python 3.6 or higher, and that you have already installed PyTorch >= 1.3.0.
 You can install the package from PyPI:

 ```shell
 pip install deepmorpheus